ayotycoon/plugman/README.md

 The `Workspace.service.ts` file in `/src/Providers` contains all the Workspace data including the requests structure and different objects to keep track of the active state of each requests and folders

 ## Whats left?
+### Utilities
+Ability co copy and paste request both with keyboard shortcuts and on mouse click

 ### Environment variables
 Variables should be introduced so as to make some modifications easier